instant CE certificate!

 I suggested that Calvin and Claudia use the "Tape Recorder" Technique.
 I stated, "Whenever you need to say something difficult, it can be helpful to practice before the actual event.
 Practicing talking about Willy's story with a tape recorder and then listening to yourselves can help you hear what Willy will hear.
 Listening to the recording of yourselves can help you modify how you might phrase facts.

-Do you have a Calvin or Claudia who might benefit from hearing this track in your next session?
+Do you have a Calvin or Claudia who might benefit from hearing this section in your next session?
 Now that we've discussed Sharing Rape, we will discuss Sharing About Incest.
 This will include, again, the Early Years, Middle School Years and Beyond.

 Incest is another topic that is often very difficult to share with an adopted child.
 Albert and Diana came to me about their adopted daughter Cassie, age 5.
 Diana stated, "We learned that Cassie's birth parents were a father and daughter!
 This is absolutely horrifying to me!
 How on earth will we ever explain something so disgusting and horrible as incest to our precious little girl?!"
 How might you have responded?

-#1 The Early Years
+♦ #1 The Early Years

-First, I explained to Albert and Diana that in Cassie’s early years, one way to begin to talk about incest is how the birthfather is mentioned in the Life-book.
 I stated, "The Life-book can simply reflect in Cassie's early years that the birth father was a member of the birth mother's family.
 Another possibility is to include a physical or ethnic history of the father in a way that leads to the logical assumption that the birth father and birth mother shared the same family.
 The Life-book during Cassie's early years can include information that is truthful yet simple, so that the information can be expanded as Cassie gets older.
 Information can be written in ways that make it easy for Cassie to develop further questions to be developed as she gets older, such as providing that the birth mother and birth father came from the same family."

-#2 Middle School Years and Beyond
+♦ #2 Middle School Years and Beyond

 Second, I stated, "As Cassie approaches middle school, you can begin to share with Cassie that her birth parents grew up in a family that did not know how to show love appropriately.
 You might say, 'People in this family didn't know how and to whom to express love.
 Because of that lack of understanding, you were born.'"